openedx/edx-cookiecutters/docs/how_tos/layered_cookiecutter.rst

 Emphasis: the layers are placed in high to low order, so the top-most (the most specific) layer is placed first.
 Each subsequent layer adds files without replace, so if a file already exists, it is not replaced by file from bottom layer.

 For example: for cookiecutter-django-ida (CDI), the CDI specific files/folders are created first, files from python-template are created second.
 Python-template creates some files that are unnecessary for CDI.
-These files are deleted by futher lines ini post_gen_project.py.
+These files are deleted by futher lines in post_gen_project.py.

 Note: In order to add clarity over flexibility, we only allows layers to use files created by a previous layer as-is, or overwrite it completely.
 Partial file overrides is not permitted.